Sarah Bonner is a Principal Lecturer of the Institute of the Arts and is Lead for Teaching, Learning and the Student Experience.

-Sarah Bonner is the programme leader of the BA (Hons) Photography degree with integrated foundation entry level course, and senior lecturer at the University of Cumbria.
+Sarah is the current overseeing programme leader of the BA (Hons) Photography degree with integrated foundation entry level course at the University of Cumbria.
 She teaches visual studies and critical theory.
 Her PhD, awarded by the University of Manchester in 2010, was titled Fairy Tales and Feminism in Contemporary Visual Art and Popular Culture.
 It examined the subject of gender as a repeated construct in fairy tales that is being subverted by a process of mis-repetition in the contemporary visual arts.

-Gender, identity, narrative and the visual arts in twentieth and twenty-first century contemporary visual culture are continuing areas of interest and research.
+Exploartions of gender representation and narrative in the visual arts in twentieth and twenty-first century contemporary visual culture are continuing areas of interest and research.
 Sarah supervises PhD students, and has delivered and had published papers nationally and internationally.

 Qualifications and memberships